Chapter 04: Form & Function

 7. User benefit justifies everything: if it doesn't help the user, remove it

-In Chapter 05: Materials & Manufacturing, you'll learn how material choices and manufacturing processes constrain and enable design decisions.
+Continue to Chapter 05: Materials & Manufacturing to learn how material choices and manufacturing processes constrain and enable design decisions.

 Exercise: Find two products that solve the same problem: